gkapfham/python-talk-abstracts/pyohio_2021_type_annotations.md

 - How to use the `typing` package to annotate variables with complex types
 - Examples of defects that static type analysis can find when a program has type annotations
 - How to handle the situation in which an imported external package does not have type annotations

+## Presenter Biography

+Gregory M. Kapfhammer is an Associate Professor of Computer Science at Allegheny College.
+Along with conducting research in the field of software engineering, he teaches classes in a variety of technical and scientific areas and enjoys programming in Python.
+In the Python community, Gregory has previously given talks at PyGotham and PyOhio, presented posters at PyCon, and presented at PyCon's Education Summit.
+You can learn more about Gregory by visiting his web site at https://www.gregorykapfhammer.com/ and checkout several of his Python projects at https://github.com/gkapfham.